pedro-h-dias/.dotfiles/README.md

 Just follow the list below to make sure we cover everything in a new installation.

-These are the steps I took for my March 2022 ArchWSL build.
+These are the steps I took for my January 2024 ArchWSL build.

 ## Requirements